WEDDING & ENGAGEMENT

 Not sure where to start?

-Choosing your metal, the perfect stone and the design can be a little daunting to begin with!
+Choosing your metal, the perfect stone and a most suiting design might seem a little overwhelming to begin with!

-But let me assist you with your initial research by taking a look at the information I have put together below, outlining a few guidelines to consider.
-This includes metal and style recommendations to suit your lifestyle, and diamonds perfect for you, whatever your budget.
+Here I hope to help you with your initial research.
+Please do take a look at the information I have put together below, outlining a few guidelines to consider.
+This includes types of metal, style recommendations to suit your lifestyle, diamonds and other precious gemstones perfect just for you, whatever your budget.

 Take a look at the Menu for further information regarding Diamonds and coloured Gemstones.